National History | Chapter History | Chapter Leadership

 Chapter President and Past Presidents

-The National Coalition of 100 Black Women, Prince George's County Chapter is part of a National 501c3 non-profit organization led by women of excellence.
+The National Coalition of 100 Black Women, Inc., Prince George's County Chapter is part of a National 501c3 non-profit organization led by women of excellence.
 In 1988, founding president, Joyce Williams chartered a new Chapter in Prince George's County, Maryland.
 To learn about our national Past Presidents, please visit: https://ncbw.org/about-ncbw/#past-presidents.

 Learn More